djones6/KituraInit/README.md

 1. `.build/debug/KituraInit`

 #### Docker
-A description of the files related to Docker can be found in the [Docker files](#docker-files) setion.
-To build the two docker images, run the following commands from the root directory of the project:
+A description of the files related to Docker can be found in the [Docker files](#docker-files) section.
+To build the docker image, run the following command from the root directory of the project:
 * `docker build -t myapp-run .`
-* `docker build -t myapp-build -f Dockerfile-tools .` You may customize the names of these images by specifying a different value after the `-t` option.
+You may customize the name of the image by specifying a different value after the `-t` option.

-To compile the application using the tools docker image, run:
-* `docker run -v $PWD:/swift-project -w /swift-project myapp-build /swift-utils/tools-utils.sh build release`

 To run the application:
-* `docker run -it -p 8080:8080 -v $PWD:/swift-project -w /swift-project myapp-run sh -c .build-ubuntu/release/KituraInit`
+* `docker run -it -p 8080:8080 myapp-run`

 #### Kubernetes
 To deploy your application to your Kubernetes cluster, run `helm install --name myapp .` in the `/chart/KituraInit` directory.
 You need to make sure you change the `repository` variable in your `chart/KituraInit/values.yaml` file points to the docker image containing your runnable application.